Should We Wait and See How Far the Euro-Dollar Pair Will Rise After Three Consecutive Days of Gains?

 - U.S. Producer Price Index

-In the U.S. currency market yesterday, the Canadian dollar surged sharply against the yen.
-The CAD/JPY pair rose from 106.597 to 108.280, establishing an uptrend along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price has broken above the 200-period EMA, which had been acting as an upper resistance level, and on the daily chart, it has significantly surpassed this month’s high.
-We will need to monitor price movements during U.S. trading hours to see if the Canadian dollar continues to gain strength against the yen.
+In the U.S. currency market the previous day, the Canadian dollar surged sharply against the yen.
+The CAD/JPY pair rose from 106.597 to 108.280, forming an uptrend along the 20-period moving average (MA) on the hourly chart.On the 4-hour chart, the price has broken above the 200-period EMA—which had been acting as an upper resistance zone—with a real-body candle, and on the daily chart, it has significantly surpassed this month’s high.
+We will need to keep a close eye on price movements during U.S. trading hours to see if the Canadian dollar continues to gain strength against the yen.